 What are the concerns for grain producers going forward?

-Echoing this sentiment is CSIRO researcher Steve Henry who stated, “our concern is if we get a high level of survival over winter, then mice will start to breed early from a high population base in spring.
+CSIRO researcher Steve Henry echoed this sentiment, who stated, “our concern is if we get a high level of survival over winter, then mice will start to breed early from a high population base in spring.
 The number of mice will then increase very dramatically at that point”.

-Henry also went onto suggest that more and more reports of the plague impacting on the Riverina region were being received.
+Henry also went on to suggest that more and more reports of the plague impacting the Riverina region were being received.

 How do we stop it?